COSC-499-W2025/capstone-project-team-9/docs/logs/EvanPasenau/week2T2.md

 ### Reflection
 - Overall I got a good feature for milestone 2 done as well as some enhancments and bug fixes so I would call it a successful week
+- I also reviewed a lot of code
 - One negative was there was somehow a bug that did not show up in my initial testing but was causing a timeout error in some cases that got by our code review and ended up in main which was painful